CrescentFlux/Blog/contents/posts/2025-12-25-discrete-probability.md

 - Independence of Events: Events E and F are independent ,if and only if `p(E∩F)=p(E)p(F)`.They can happen simultaneously.
 - Pairwise independent:Let Events E₁E₂E₃...Eₙ are pairwise if and only if` p(Eᵢ∩Eⱼ)=p(Eᵢ)p(Eⱼ)`,for all i and j,1=<i<j<=n.
 - Mutually independent:Events are mutually independent if and only if` p(Eᵢ₁∩Eᵢ₂∩...Eᵢₘ)=p(Eᵢ₁)p(Eᵢ₂)...p(Eᵢₘ)`,1<=i₁<i₂<iₘ<=n,m>=2.
-- Binomial Experiment:In n independent bernoulli trails with sucesss probability is p,and failture probability is q,the probability of exactly k success is ` C(n,k) pᵏqⁿ⁻ᵏ`.so we donated this probability is b(k;n,p) and for k function b(k;n,p)=C(n,k) pᵏqⁿ⁻ᵏ named as
+- Binomial Experiment:In n independent bernoulli trails with sucesss probability is p,and failture probability is q,the probability of exactly k success is ` C(n,k) pᵏqⁿ⁻ᵏ`.so we donated this probability as b(k;n,p) and  the function `b(k;n,p)=C(n,k) pᵏqⁿ⁻ᵏ` is named probability mass function of the Binomial Distribution.
+- Random variable:A random variable is a real-valued function defined on a sample space.